 - Current seminary teacher (if applicable)

-- High school teacher (any teacher that taught a class that counted towards the completion of either a math, English, or science requirement in your junior or senior year of high school)
+- High school teacher (any teacher that taught a class that counted towards the completion of either a math, English, science or social science requirement in your junior or senior year of high school)

 - Non-relative of your choosing